premstaller1/Masterarbeit/README.md

   - Includes scripts and data related to centrality analysis.

 - **CorrelationAnalysis**
   - Contains data and notebooks for correlation analysis.
+Here RQ2 was mostly answered using visualisations and data praparation.

 - **gatheredData**
   - Holds gathered data used across various analyses.

 - **gis**
   - Contains GIS data and related resources.

 - **webcrawler**
   - Includes scripts and data from web crawling activities.
+Here it is visible how the data was gathered using crawlers and the API.

 ### Files